duytran-vio/J2YB-Mentorship/ClassroomApp Design/README.md

 The first project of J2YB-Mentorship program: Design an E-learning web app.
 Here are my change log for my report:

+## 2024-04-15

+* Add new usecase for student: Manage orders.
+* Create new UI for usecase Manage orders.
+* Design database for:
+    * Orders
+    * Teacher's review.
+    * Teacher's certificates.

 ## 2024-04-13

 * Design database for usescases: